 And Jacob said to them, “My brethren, where are you from?”
 And they said, “We are from Haran.”
 Then he said to them, “Do you know Laban the son of Nahor?”
 And they said, “We know him.”
 So he said to them, “Is he well?”
 And they said, “He is well.
 And look, his daughter Rachel is coming with the sheep.”
 Then he said, “Look, it is still high day; it is not time for the cattle to be gathered together.
 Water the sheep, and go and feed them.”
 But they said, “We cannot until all the flocks are gathered together, and they have rolled the stone from the well’s mouth; then we water the sheep.”
 Now while he was still speaking with them, Rachel came with her father’s sheep, for she was a shepherdess.
 And it came to pass, when Jacob saw Rachel the daughter of Laban his mother’s brother, and the sheep of Laban his mother’s brother, that Jacob went near and rolled the stone from the well’s mouth, and watered the flock of Laban his mother’s brother.

 a.
-My brethren, where are you from?
-In an age before clearly marked roads and signs, Jacob didn’t know where he was until he asked some of the locals, and he discovered he was at his destination.
+My brethren, where are you from: In an age before clearly marked roads and signs, Jacob didn’t know where he was until he asked some of the locals.
+Jacob then discovered he was at his destination.

-b.
-Water the sheep, and go and feed them: Jacob definitely seemed as if he was trying to get rid of the shepherd boys, probably so he could speak more directly to Rachel.

 c.
+Water the sheep, and go and feed them: Perhaps Jacob wanted the shepherd boys to leave, probably so he could speak more directly to Rachel.

+d.
 Jacob went near and rolled the stone from the well’s mouth: Jacob also knew he had come to marry one of the daughters of Laban (Genesis 28:2), so he was more than willing to show kindness (and perhaps his strength) to Laban’s daughter Rachel.
 The shepherd boys waited for someone to remove the stone, and Jacob did it in the presence of Rachel.